-Cain had sexual relations with his wife, and she became pregnant and 4:17 gave birth to Enoch.
-Then Cain founded a city, which he named Enoch, after his son.
-Enoch had a son named Irad.
-Irad became the father of\ Mehujael.
-Mehujael became the father of Methushael.
-Methushael became the father of Lamech.
+17Cain had sexual relations with his wife, and she became pregnant and gave birth to Enoch, Then Cain founded a city, which he named Enoch, after his son, 18 Enoch had a son named Irad.
+Irad became the father of Mehujael.
+Mehujael became the father of Methushael, Methushael became the father of Lamech.

-Lamech married two women.
+19Lamech married two women.
 The first was named Adah, and the second was Zillah.
-Adah gave birth to Jabal, who was the first of those who raise livestock and live in tents.
-His brother's name was Jubal, the first of all who play the harp and flute.
-Lamech's other wife, Zillah, gave birth to a son named Tubal-cain.
+20 Adah gave birth to Jabal, who was the first of those who raise livestock and live in tents.
+21His brother's name was Jubal, the first of all who play the harp and flute.
+22Lamech's other wife, Zillah, gave birth to a son named Tubal-cain.
 He became an expert in forging tools of bronze and iron.
 Tubal-cain had a sister named Naamah.
-One day Lamech said 4:23 to his wives.
+23One day 4:23 Lamech said to his wives, listen to me, you wives of Lamech.